lorenzwinkler1/isabelle_c_fork/README.md

 isabelle jedit C11-FrontEnd/examples/C3.thy

 isabelle jedit -d l4v/src l4v/examples/TestSEL4.thy
+isabelle jedit -d l4v/src l4v/examples/IsPrime_source.thy

-For the last example, a sub-window 'Bad session structure' will be opened, but this can be ignored: after a click on 'OK', the compilation will correctly start.
+For the last examples, a sub-window 'Bad session structure' will be opened, but this can be ignored: after a click on 'OK', the compilation will correctly start.